WHAT IS IT?

 IS IT EFFECTIVE?

-Dr. Guarín follows a very effective technique (with less than 0.5% failure rate) in which the portion of each vas that goes towards the abdomen is cauterized, buried into the surrounding tissue, and secured with a small titanium clip (no side effects); while the portion that goes to the testicles is left open and free flowing (which reduces the risk of congestion post-vasectomy)
+Dr. Guarín follows a very effective technique (with less than 0.5% failure rate) in which the portion of each vas that goes towards the abdomen is CAUTERIZED, BURIED into the surrounding tissue, and SECURED with an absorbable suture; while the portion that goes to the testicles is left open and free flowing (which reduces the risk of congestion post-vasectomy)